rad03i2/python-toolbox/docs/command-line-usage.md

 ## Capture read-only output

 Text reports can be redirected to a file: `python text_stats.py notes.txt > stats.txt`.
 Choose a new output path because shell redirection replaces an existing output file.

+## Check command results

+Read the printed output and check the exit status when composing shell workflows.
+In PowerShell, `$LASTEXITCODE` contains the exit code of the most recently run native command.